ivanmang/food_finder/README.md

 Able to selecte a restaurant and show its detail including images and share its name to friends
 #### Milestone 4
 Able to save the restaurants that are "liked" and display it on another page

+## Expectations
+A app which can show the restaurants neaby in both a map and list form and users can store the restaurants they loved.

 # Instruction